vitorgalvao/custom-alfred-iterm-scripts/README.md

   ```bash
   curl --silent 'https://raw.githubusercontent.com/stuartcryan/custom-iterm-applescripts-for-alfred/master/custom_iterm_script_iterm_2.1.1.applescript' | pbcopy
   ```
+  + For `>3.1.1`  And  If  you pefer a new tab to run the commands:

+    The top three will  do things is the current tab , but if  you don't  want your job which is  in currernt tab  to be interrupted , just try this one .

+    Just copy the content of 【[new_tab_custom_iterm_script_iterm_3.1.1.applescript]()】

 2. Paste it under `Alfred Preferences` → `Features` → `Terminal / Shell` → `Application` → `Custom`.